Benode Behari Mukherjee: Career

 In Oxford Art Online, R. Si'va Kumar claims, "His major work is the monumental 1947 mural at the Hindi Bhavan, Sha'ntiniketan, based on the lives of medieval Indian saints and painted without cartoons.
 With its conceptual breadth and synthesis of elements from Giotto and Tawaraya Sotatsu, as well as from the art of such ancient Indian sites as Ajanta and Mamallapuram, it is among the greatest achievements in contemporary Indian painting."

+Mukherjee's wife, Leela Mukherjee, collaborated on some of his work, such as a mural at Hindi Bhavan, Santiniketan, in 1947.

 Style

 His style was a complex fusion of idioms absorbed from Western modern art and the spirituality of oriental traditions (both Indian and Far-Eastern).
 Some of his works show a marked influence of Far-Eastern traditions, namely calligraphy and traditional wash techniques of China and Japan.
 He took lessons in calligraphy from travelling artists from Japan.
 During 1937-38 he spent a few months in Japan with artists such as Arai Kampō.
 Similarly he also learnt from the Indian miniature paintings in the frescoes of Mughal and Rajput periods.
 Idioms of Western modern art also bore heavily upon his style, as he is often seen to blend Cubist techniques (such as multi-perspective and faceting of planes) to solve problems of space.
 He painted grand murals inside the Visva-Bharati campus.
 In 1948 he went to become director of National Museum of Kathmandu, in Nepal.
 In the later years he went to Doon valley, where he started an art school but had to discontinue due to the financial shortage.

 In 1972 Mukherjee's former student at Santiniketan, filmmaker Satyajit Ray, made a documentary film on him titled "The Inner Eye".
 The film is an intimate investigation of Mukherjee's creative persona and how he copes with his blindness being a visual artist..